 Betweenness centrality: A betweenness centrality of a node is the number of times that a node is included in the shortest path between each pair of nodes, normalized by the total number of pairs.

 |Samples requirement||Our residue interaction network service requires you to provide specific requirements.|

 |Service including||We provide you with raw data and modeling results.|

 The identification of ligand binding sites for protein and functionally important residues is a crucial first step in drug design.
 Several topological parameters of RIN can be used to predict ligand binding sites.
 Several studies have shown that the tightness and intermediate value of the residues are related to the ligand binding site residues, so they can be used to predict the binding site.

 Protein–protein interactions (PPIs) are crucial for many biological processes and functions; inhibition of PPIs with small molecules is a perspective way in drug design.
 RIN method can be used for analysis of protein–protein interfaces, prediction of hotspots, and selection of protein poses in the protein–protein docking.

 Using allosteric sites for drug design, it is required to predict allosteric sites, residues involved in signal transduction pathways to the active sites.
 RIN is an accurate and efficient method for prediction such pathways.

 RIN may be used for analysis and prediction of effects of amino acid mutation on protein properties, which may be useful for protein design, investigations of disease-associated single nucleotide polymorphisms, or mechanism of the drug resistance.

-ComputaBio provides corresponding network service.
+CD ComputaBio provides corresponding network service.
 Our residue interaction services have proven to be very useful for understanding the biochemical basis of physiological events at different stages of drug development (even in different fields such as materials science).
-ComputaBio team has been working in this field for more than ten years and has published his findings in top scientific journals.
+CD ComputaBio team has been working in this field for more than ten years and has published his findings in top scientific journals.
 If you have a need for network analysis services, please feel free to contact us.